Azure/azure-powershell/src/DataProtection/docs/New-AzDataProtectionBackupInstance.md

 ```

 The third command gets the policy with which disk will be backed up.
-The fourth stores the backup vault object in $vault variable.
-The fifth command initializes the backup instance request.
+The fourth command initializes the backup instance request.
 The last command configures backup of the given azure disk in the backup vault.

 ## PARAMETERS